 Not for nothing, but the habit formation you create with the continual investment of money on a set interval is psychologically satisfying.
 For the average investor I think that is the path to success is understanding this is this is a long-term game.
 There’s no short-term.
 Some believe that we “play the market” instead of investing for the long run.
 If we can get away from that casino mentality and forget the luck factor, we can get the right strategy.
 “Lucky” is not a strategy; it’s just like catching lightning in a bottle, which can’t be replicated.”

-Robo-Investing Applications and FI Approaches
+Robo-Investing Apps and FI Approaches

 We have discussed how the market ebbs and flows.
 There is some predictability to the trends, but guessing (even educated guesses) includes rational and emotional decisions.
 We have empirically observed these trends for almost 100 years.
 Therefore, there are mathematical algorithms that have been created to mitigate risk and magnify reward.
-The “problem” is until recently, computing power and accessibility has not met the consumer market.
+The “problem” is until recently, computing power and accessibility have not met the consumer market.
 Now it has.
-Introducing the robo-advisor/investor, which is an app that automates much of the decision making for you and optimizes market choices.
+Introducing the robo-advisor/investor, which is an app that automates much of the decision-making for you and optimizes market choices.
 With many of these apps, you can simply choose your risk tolerance, investing goals, assets you’d like to invest in.
 The robo-investor does the work for you.
 Let’s discuss the pros and cons of robo-investors and some of ChooseFI’s favorites.

 - Low-cost.
 With any automated service, costs remain low.
 This holds true for robo-investors as well.